raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 ![](/assets/images/command/029.png)

+It turns out that commands are first-class entities, but there is a spooky relationship between them and the models they manipulate, thanks to cause-and-effect.
+They aren't 100% independent entities that can be invoked in any order, any number of times.

 ![](/assets/images/command/030.png)

-The problem is that commands mutating a model have a semantic dependency on all of the commands that have mutated the model in the past.
+Commands mutating a model have a semantic dependency on all of the commands that have mutated the model in the past.
 If you change the order of commands, they may no longer be semantically valid.
 In some cases, they could even become logically invalid.

 ![](/assets/images/command/031.png)

+Semantically, we can think that if we alter the history of edits before invoking a command, we are altering the meaning of the command.
+Replacing `The` with `My` altered the meaning of `.replaceWith('fast', 4, 9)`.

+### adjusting for changes in history

 ![](/assets/images/command/032.png)

+Let's go about fixing this specific problem, that of commands altering the position of other commands.[^specific]

+[^specific]: There are other problems, like overlapping commands, but this is enough to move along and illustrate the kind of thinking we need to do with first-class invocations.

+{% highlight javascript %}
+let buffer = new Buffer(
+  "The quick brown fox jumped over the lazy dog"
+);

+let fast = new Edit(
+    buffer,
+    { replacement: "fast", from: 4, to: 9 }
+  );

+let my = new Edit(
+    buffer,
+    { replacement: "My", from: 0, to: 3 }
+  );

+class Edit {

+  isBefore (other) {
+    return other.from >= this.to;
+  }

+}

+fast.isBefore(my);
+  //=> false

+my.isBefore(fast);
+  //=> true
+{% endhighlight %}

 ![](/assets/images/command/033.png)
 ![](/assets/images/command/034.png)
 ![](/assets/images/command/035.png)